mredig/SKUtilities2/README.md

 * \#define macros don't work.
 To overcome the issue caused by this, you need to add some code to the swift project.
 Follow this [link](#swift) and use the section referring to the global scope.
 * And finally, the catchall.
 There may be other issues I didn't experience or foresee.
 So other than everything, it should work right!

-## Features

-New classes are:

-* **SKUtilities2**
-	* Singleton augmenting much functionality throughout this library.
-Wow.
-* **SKUMultiLineLabelNode**
-	* SKLabelNode-like interface allowing for multiline labels.
-Sourced from Chris Allwein of Downright Simple(c).
-Many thanks to him for open sourcing this code!
-* **SKUPositionObject**
-	* Allows for storing and passing some struct data as objects (useful for NSArray, NSDictionary, NSNotifications, etc)
-* **SKUShapeNode**
-	* Renders shapes into textures instead of rerendering the shape every frame
-* **SKUPushButton**
-	* Cross platform push button
-* **SKUToggleButton**
-	* Cross platform toggle button
-* **SKUSliderButton**
-	* Cross platform slider

-With support classes for some of them.

-Categories to expand upon default functionality on these classes:

-* SKColor(Mixing)
-* SKNode(ConsolidatedInput)
-* SKView(AdditionalMouseSupport)

-And built in support to handle tvOS menu navigation!

-See the demo files for examples and [documentation](http://mredig.github.io/SKUtilities2_Doc/) for more detail.
-Videos coming soon!

 ### Requirements: